-Afghanistan: Ex-marine in talks with UK over staff exit from Kabul
+Afghanistan: Labour demands urgent action over evacuation crisis

 Paul "Pen" Farthing said 68 workers and their families were being processed, so they could "hopefully" come to the UK.

-Mr Farthing, who served with the Royal Marines as a commando in the Afghan province of Helmand in the mid-2000s, told BBC News on Saturday that the charity was now "in talks" with the Foreign, Commonwealth and Overseas Development Office (FCDO) to have staff processed and vetted before they could "hopefully" travel to the UK.

-"We're just waiting for that process to finish.
-Hopefully, I've been told, it shouldn't take too long.
-So everyone can stop emailing the prime minister for now, I'm sure he'll be quite relieved about that," he added.

-The Foreign Office had previously said it was in contact with Mr Farthing to offer help.
+The Foreign Office confirmed it was in contact with Mr Farthing, with a spokeswoman saying it was "working closely with the Home Office to offer assistance".

-Mr Farthing said he had been offered a UK repatriation flight, but that he would not abandon his staff who were the "innocent victims" of a "complete and utter disastrous policy on Afghanistan" which he blamed on US President Joe Biden.

-Earlier, Mr Farthing warned the "humanitarian crisis" in Afghanistan was "getting out of control", adding the biggest problem in Kabul was the closure of the banks - which had been shut for five or six days.

 On Thursday, Mr Farthing wrote on Twitter that his wife, Kaisa, had made it on to an evacuation flight out of the capital, Kabul.